gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 Graphene provides the OS features to in-enclave applications, by implementing them inside the SGX enclaves.
 To secure their applications, developers can directly load native, unmodified binaries into enclaves, with no/minimal porting efforts.
-Graphene provides a signing tool to sign all binaries that are loaded into the enclaves, similar to the Intel SGX SDK workflow.
+Graphene provides a signing tool to sign all binaries that are loaded into the enclave (technically, the application manifest with URIs of these binaries is signed), similar to the Intel SGX SDK workflow.

 ## How to Build Graphene with Intel SGX Support?